zalewskiwojciech/askmate_deploy/README.md

-# wswp-ask-mate
+# ask-mate
-Web and SQL with Python / 1st TW week / Ask Mate project
+Web Blog Service (SQL with Flask Python).
+A Team Project focused on basics of Web development